 Thus, if your home is damaged by one of the hazards specifically listed on your named peril policy, the insurance company will pay damages.
 But on the other hand, if your home suffers damage from wind-driven rain then you won’t be paid.
 You have wind coverage and windstorm but wind-driven rain is different.

-When you live in a coastal community like Houston, Texas or closer to the gulf in Galveston, you understand Hurricanes happen and dealing with wind-driven rain can cause extreme frustrations.
+When you live in a coastal community like Pasadena, Texas or closer to the gulf in Galveston, you understand hurricanes happen and dealing with wind-driven rain can cause extreme frustrations.
 When Hurricane Ike hit, many clients in Houston and surrounding areas like Pasadena, Clear Lake, Webster, and League City experienced damage within their homes without a clear view of a “hole” or damage that allowed the penetration of the water.
 Therefore, wind-driven rain was deemed the cause and many people found themselves paying for damage out of their own pocket.

 When you have a claim, you don’t want to begin learning just how limited your coverage is and just how much it won’t pay.
 This is why, for the most part, we recommend against a named peril policy.

 An open peril policy is the opposite.
 An open peril policy covers damages and losses almost regardless of how they happened.
 Most policies will also contain a list of exclusions, so you’ll need to understand those, or at least read them, and that you’ll be responsible for anything that is specifically excluded.